CT1138/DB-1138/README.md

 Contact me on discord: RC-1138#0001

-Start a new issue on the issues tab in this repl (idk what it's called lol)
+Start a new issue on the issues tab in this repo (idk what it's called lol)